 Of course, the key is to only use these sites for things that you would be buying or spending money on anyway.
 If you wind up buying a bunch of stuff because it’s on sale you won’t be any better off than you are now.

-I’m not including coupon sites in this list because I’ll be publishing a separate list dedicated to sites for coupons.
+I’m not including coupon sites in this list because I have a separate page that covers the best coupon websites.

 If you have other sites that you’d like to recommend please feel free to leave a comment at the end of the post.
 I’ll be updating the article in the future so your suggestions are welcome and appreciated.